JurajKubelka/PharoSprint/README.md

 ## Installation

-You can download the latest image from the batch above or install it in the latest Pharo 6 image using:
+You can download [the latest image from Bintray](https://bintray.com/jurajkubelka/PharoSprint/build/_latestVersion#files) or install it in the latest Pharo 6 image using:

 ```
 Metacello new